Search Docs

 List of Available CanvasMenu.Buttons#

 All predefined buttons are available as composable functions in the CanvasMenu.Button namespace.
-Each function returns a CanvasMenu.Button with default parameters that you can customize as shown in the Create New Buttons section.
+Each function returns a CanvasMenu.Button with default properties that you can customize as shown in the Create New Buttons section.

 ButtonIDDescription